prathyand/Colonic_Crypt_Segmentation/readme.md

 ### Model performance metrics comparision
 Model training is done in `train_models.ipynb`.

-All models were trained for 20 epochs, except for `UNET++` which was trained for 5 more epochs with varying batch sizes (based on GPU memory, model parameters etc)
+All models were trained for 20 epochs, except for `UNET++` which was trained for 5 more epochs with varying batch sizes (based on GPU memory, model parameters etc.)

 |  **Model**  |  **backbone**  | **Batch Size** | **train loss** | **best Test DICE score** | **test loss** |
 |:-----------:|:--------------:|:--------------:|:--------------:|:------------------------:|:-------------:|